grahamcarman/docs/software/install-azure-standard.md

   # For development or proof-of-concept, you can use an in-cluster database
   postgresqlEnabled: false # Keep True if deploying a database on your AKS cluster.

 # SSL support for using SSL connections to encrypt client/server communication between database and Astronomer platform.
 Enable SSL if provisioning Azure Database for PostgreSQL - Flexible Server as it enforces SSL.
+Incluster postgres only supports sslmode.enabled = false.
 Change the setting with respect to the database provisioned.
   ssl:
     enabled: true
     mode: "prefer"